How to make a PDF on iPhone: Complete guide for any file

 The app also lets you mark up documents using OCR recognition, making editing a lot more intuitive.

-How to save a web page as a PDF on iPhone
+How to create a PDF from Safari webpages on iPhone

 I found this cool article the other day on why fables typically use animal protagonists over humans — but I didn’t have time to read it at that very moment.
 While you can bookmark webpages and even use Safari’s built-in reader feature, the problem is that you can’t read these articles while you’re offline.
 The ultimate solution?
 Save it as a PDF to read later.

-- Tap the share button in the middle of the menu bar.
+2. Tap the Share button in the middle of the menu bar.

 And voilá — you’ve saved the entire article or webpage to your phone to read later.